IceyPop/GlobalIgnoreListClassic/readme.txt

 * Ability to ignore players, NPCs, monsters, and entire servers
 * Ability to set notes for ignored entries, and expiration times for automatic removal from ignore
 * Chat spam filtering with robust chat spam filter editor, allowing players to create their own custom filters.
-* Default spam filters catch the majority of gold sellers and spammers (defaults for English servers) including gold spam, Guild recruitment, community invites, Asian languages, and so on.
+* Default spam filters catch the majority of gold sellers and spammers (defaults for English servers) including gold spam, Guild recruitment, community invites, Asian languages, political spam, and so on.
 * Warnings to prevent inviting or being a member of a group with a player on your ignore list
 * Automatic decline of duels and party invites from ignored players
 * Greatly improved UI over the default